 Usually, “one certificate can only be bound to one device.”

-Eligibility for Application (Common Conditions)
+Eligibility for Application (Common Requirements)

 At least 18 years old

-Registered Household
+Registered household

-Fees (According to Official Announcements)
+Fees (Subject to Official Announcement)

-Card Reader: Purchase on Your Own
+Card Reader: Purchase Separately

 What Do You Need to Prepare?